 - Module Two: Food Legislation

-The main food hygiene legislation, including sources of law, the interpretation and application of food safety legislation, evidence gathering and legal procedure as they relate to contraventions of food law.
+The main food hygiene legislation, including sources of law, the interpretation and application of food safety legislation, evidence gathering and legal procedure as they relate to contravention of food law.
 This module will comprise lectures, directed reading with self assessment questions, case studies and some visits.

 - Module Three: Hygienic Management